Republic of Vietnam Marine Division: 1965

+On 27 May I Corps mounted its largest airmobile operation to date as US Marine Corps helicopters, escorted by US Army gunships, delivered two battalions to pin two VC companies against a river, 40km south of Da Nang.
+The VC broke across open country to escape the trap, which allowed the gunships to hit them with rockets and machine guns.
+After arriving at its objective, the 3rd Marine Battalion reversed course and ran into enemy soldiers who had been trailing the unit.
+Flushed into the open, these insurgents fell victim to Army UH–1B gunships.
+By the time the operation ended, the allies had killed 93 VC and captured 30 and nine weapons.
+ARVN losses amounted to two dead and three wounded.

-On 30 May 1965 in the Battle of Ba Gia the 3rd Marine Battalion was part of a task force with 2nd Battalion, 51st Infantry Regiment, 25th Division, the 39th Ranger Battalion and one squadron of M113 armored personnel carriers to recapture Ba Gia which had been captured the previous day by the VC.
+On 30 May in the Battle of Ba Gia the 3rd Marine Battalion was part of a task force with 2nd Battalion, 51st Infantry Regiment, 25th Division, the 39th Ranger Battalion and one squadron of M113s to recapture Ba Gia which had been captured the previous day by the VC.
 The VC first attacked the 2nd Battalion, 51st Infantry and then ambushed the 3rd Marine Battalion as it attempted to support the 2/51st forcing both units to retreat to Phuoc Loc.
 On the morning of 31 May the VC renewed their attacks capturing Phuoc Loc and attacking the 39th Rangers inflicting heavy casualties.
 Total South Vietnamese losses were 392 men killed and missing.

-From 7 to 10 September 1965 the 3rd Marine Battalion participated in Operation Piranha on the Batangan Peninsula with US Marine forces.
+From 7 to 10 September the 3rd Marine Battalion participated in Operation Piranha on the Batangan Peninsula with US Marine forces.